| Romans 9:18-21 states: "Therefore hath he mercy

 would not receive the word of the Lord, choosing rather to

+reject the plain testimony of Scripture.
 It should not surprise us today, if objections are raised

 against the doctrine of unconditional election.
 The servants